 I never saw my Grandma’s recipe box until after her death, and as I went through the yellowed, faded cards I saw recipes that were familiar (Salmon Loaf, Ham Loaf, Apple Cake with Caramel Rum Sauce – go Grandma!) and others not (Prune Whip).
 Her Pumpkin bread, though; this one I set aside.
 I knew I’d be making it very soon.

 It was fun to see that Grandma’s recipe box reflected the evolution of ingredients as items became available to the home cooks.
 Some of her older recipes for Quick Bread (and pie crusts) used melted fat, then lard, then shortening and only later evolved to cooking oils.
-I think it’s the shortening that is responsible for this bread’s amazing texture and moistness.
+It’s the shortening, an item I seldom use, that is responsible for this bread’s amazing texture and moistness.
 Feel free to substitute butter.

 Back in the 60’s, no family gathering was complete without an array of quick breads, served on a platter.
 Walnut, Date Nut, and of course the ubiquitous Banana Bread always put in an appearance, but this bread was my all out favorite.
 The recipe makes two loaves, and freezes well, but make one for home and bring the other to your next fall gathering or to the office.
 You’ll find, I think, that everyone will be absolutely charmed.